Dispute UCSD parking tickets for free in 2 minutes

 - If you decide to pay online, click the payment link.

-Many cities require you to pay an additional fee if you pay for your ticket online.
+Many jurisdictions require you to pay an additional fee if you pay for your ticket online.
 This fee is typically under $5.

 Here are the steps to pay your ticket by mail: